 - (1) The fair value of short-term financial products is estimated according to the book value on the balance sheet.
 Because the maturity date of such products is very close or the current collection price is equal to the book value, so the book value is a reasonable basis for estimating the fair value.
-This method is applied to cash and cash equivalents, deposits with the Central Bank and inter-bank loan, RS bill and bond investments, receivables, deposits of the Central Bank and interbank, financing of the Central Bank and interbank, mathematical bank and interbank, and remittances, and other financial liabilities. - (2) For financial assets and liabilities measured at fair value through profit or loss, financial assets measured at fair value through other comprehensive income, available-for-sale financial assets, and held-to-maturity financial assets, if there is a public market price available, such market price is the fair value, which refers to the closing price on the balance sheet date for the listed (OTC) equity security with a market price available, the net asset value on the balance sheet date for the fund, the closing price or reference price on the balance sheet date for the bond, and the settlement price or the counterparty's quote for the derivative financial products.
+This method is applied to cash and cash equivalents, deposits with the Central Bank and inter-bank loan, RS bill and bond investments, receivables, deposits of the Central Bank and interbank, financing of the Central Bank and interbank, RP bill and bond liabilities, payables, deposits and remittances, and other financial liabilities. - (2) For financial assets and liabilities measured at fair value through profit or loss, financial assets measured at fair value through other comprehensive income, available-for-sale financial assets, and held-to-maturity financial assets, if there is a public market price available, such market price is the fair value, which refers to the closing price on the balance sheet date for the listed (OTC) equity security with a market price available, the net asset value on the balance sheet date for the fund, the closing price or reference price on the balance sheet date for the bond, and the settlement price or the counterparty's quote for the derivative financial products.
 If no market price is available for reference, the evaluation method is used for estimation.
 When the Group adopts the market price including the purchase price and the selling price, the Group will evaluate the selling (purchasing) position at the market buying (selling) price.
-If there is no market price available, then the said transaction price is the fair value of such financial asset. - (3) Discounts, loans, and deposits are all interest-bearing financial assets and liabilities, so their book value is similar to the current fair value.
+If there is no market price available at the time of evaluation but there is the most recent market transaction price available, then the said transaction price is the fair value of such financial asset. - (3) Discounts, loans, and deposits are all interest-bearing financial assets and liabilities, so their book value is similar to the current fair value.
 The book value of the collection is the estimated recovery amount net of the allowance for bad debt.
 Therefore, the book value is the fair value. - (4) For debt-based instruments that are without an available market price, the fair value is determined by the counterparty's quotation or valuation technology.
 The determination of valuation technology is based on the discounted cash flow analysis.
 The assumptions of interest rate and discount rate are mainly based on information related to similar instruments (for example, Taipei Exchange reference yield curve, the Reuters commercial promissory interest rate average quotation, and credit risk information).